 Buying a home is exciting.
 Especially if it is your first home.
 It is easy to get caught up in the beautiful bay windows and crown molding.
 We forget to ask about the parts of the house we can’t see.
 Unfortunately, those are the important things that will need attention after escrow has closed.
-Remember to ask about these crucial plumbing items before you have crossed you t’s and dotted those i’s.
-Your home inspector should catch these, but it never hurts to double check.
+Remember to ask about these crucial plumbing items before you have crossed your t’s and dotted those i’s.
+Your home inspector should catch these, but it never hurts to double-check.

 So ask what condition the sewer line is in.
 Typically, homes located in urban and suburban areas are connected to a city sewer line.
 Over time, these lines can be broken or damaged.
 Replacing or repairing a sewer line could end up costing thousands of dollars.
 It is best to find out about this ahead of time so you can work out repairs with the current owner.

 So ask if there are any leaks in any of the fixtures.
 A toilet leak can be incredibly irritating.
 It could cause the toilet to continuously run and cost you your water bill.
 Even small, seemingly insignificant leaks could end up costing you big bucks if left unchecked.
 It is best to learn about these early and make your purchase of the home contingent on these being fixed.